PA Online Sports Betting

 Read more about DraftKings Sportsbook PA

 DraftKings Sportsbook is one of the best all-around sports betting apps in Pennsylvania.
 It features class-leading technology, lightning-quick live betting options, unique ways to play, and DraftKings Online Casino.
-Their recent partnership with Michael Jordan only further catapulted them into the mainstream, and their recently claimed 30% market share in live online sports betting states solidifies the view.

 One of the best compliments we can pay to a sportsbook app is to say that it is our go-to to quickly check odds and real-time action.
 More and more, we find DraftKings to be one of the most reliable betting apps in Pennsylvania.

 Pricing is in line with market norms and often seems to be a tick better than competitors.
-Promotions are easy to find and opt-in to and often present genuine value, such as loss insurance, profit boosts, and bonus bets.
+Promotions are easy to find and opt-in to and often present genuine value, such as loss insurance, profit boosts and bonus bets.

-2. FanDuel Sportsbook
+3. FanDuel Sportsbook

 FanDuel Sportsbook